Ordina-Group/JWorks-blog/_posts/2024-04-23-secure-blog-migration.md

 #### SEO
 Why invest time in creating great content if it isn't safe to interact with?
 An unsecured site puts users' online safety at risk and can undermine your SEO efforts.
-Google may label your site as unsafe which can damage your reputation and result in less clicks a month.
+Google may label your site as unsafe, which can damage your reputation and result in less clicks a month.

 #### Visitors
 Visitors might lose trust and leave.
 This could harm your brand's reputation,